ABlezinger/FedLearning/README.md

 ### (Recommended) Setup new clean environment
 Use a conda package manager.

+# Federated Learning
+This project aims to benchmark existing Federated Learning strategies.

+## Installation
+### (Recommended) Setup new clean environment
+Use a conda package manager.

 #### Conda
 Subsequently run these commands, following the prompted runtime instructions:
 ```bash